 4. Marine Litter- A Global Challenge

-Marine litter is a global challenge that benefits from action at multiple levels: such as internationally, regionally, nationally and locally.
-Marine liter found on Arctic beaches, coastlines and in marine waters are found to originate from outside and within the region, with regional variability.
+Marine litter is a global challenge that benefits from action at multiple levels: such as international, regional, national and local.
+Marine litterlitter found on Arctic beaches, coastlines and in waters originate from outside and within the region, with regional variability.

-To efficiently prevent marine litter from entering the Arctic environment, litter should be addressed at its source as much as possible.
+To efficiently prevent marine litter from entering the Arctic environment, litter should be addressed at its source and take into consideration its full lifecycle as much as possible.
 It is a complex problem without one simple fix.
-Many actions can be taken to tackle marine litter at the local, regional, national and international level, although this ML-RAP is focused on Strategic Actions to be taken in the Arctic.Global and regional measures and regulations exist for some sources, and there are processes underway that aim to further address marine litter.
+While actions to tackle marine litter are needed at the local, national, regional, and international level, this ML-RAP is focused on Strategic Actions to be taken in the Arctic.

+International Cooperation on Marine Litter in the Arctic Context

+Global and regional measures and regulations exist for some sources, and there are processes underway that aim to further address marine litter.
 [There is no global overarching framework that covers all sources of marine litter.
 However, An expert group established under UNEA is to identify existing national, regional and international response options, including their environmental, social, and economic costs and benefits.]
 Many of the global and regional processes are relevant for the Arctic region, and Arctic States recognize the importance of the international actions and processes in meeting the objective of this ML-RAP.
 Examples of this type of work include implementation of the IMO action plan against plastic litter from ships, and work at the FAO to address marine litter resulting from fishing activities.
-[Other entities such as the Basel Convention have taken action as well to work on reducing plastic pollution.]
-In addition, global coastal cleanup initiatives, and initiatives on prevention of marine litter within other regions and States especially upstreams of the Arctic, are relevant here.
+[Other fora such as the Basel Convention have taken action as well to work on reducing plastic waste and pollution.]
+In addition, global coastal cleanup initiatives, and initiatives on prevention of marine litter within other regions and States especially upstream of the Arctic, are relevant here.

-International Cooperation on Marine Litter in the Arctic Context

-There are a variety of international measures in the global context, which include both specific marine litter-related commitments for Arctic States and general commitments to prevent pollution, protect the marine environment and protect biodiversity.
-Work is currently underway on addressing a range of activities in regards tomarine litter in both regional and global arenas, such as at the [IMO, FAO, UNEA, Convention on Biological Diversity (CBD), G7/G20, EU, the Nordic Council of Ministers and other entities such the Basel Convention].
+There are a variety of measures in the global context, which include specific marine litter-related commitments for Arctic States and general commitments to improve the management of waste, prevent pollution, protect the marine environment and protect biodiversity.
+Work is currently underway to address marine litter in both regional and global arenas, such as at the [IMO, FAO, UNEA, Convention on Biological Diversity (CBD), G7/G20, EU, the Nordic Council of Ministers and other fora such the Basel Convention].
 In addition, the UN 2030 Agenda on Sustainable Development includes 17 goals, each with specific targets.
 Specifically, Goal 14 (Life below Water) includes a target to, “by 2025, prevent and significantly reduce marine pollution of all kinds, particularly from land-based activities, including marine debris and nutrient pollution.”
 [In 2017 UNEA adopted a resolution stressing the importance of long term elimination of discharge of litter and microplastics into the oceans (UNEA Resolution 3/7).]